mms-gianni/GitGenie/README.md

 Not happy with the suggested commit message?
 No problem, GitGenie will open your editor and let you edit the commit message or leave it empty.

+> **Note**
+> Help needed: There are binaries for Linux and Windows (ARM and x86_64).
+I have only a Mac(x86_64) to test the binaries.
+If you have a Windows/Linux or ARM architecture [please let me know in the issues section](https://github.com/kubero-dev/GitGenie/issues/2) if it works.

 ## Usage

 ```bash